 Episode Summary: During “William Henry Harrison” Ron and Leslie compete towards finding someone to represent their proposal for the Newport land.
-Leslie finds out that ninth President William Henry Harrison has a descendent named Zach Harrison while Ron reluctantly agrees to have celebrity Annabel Porter represent his company.
+Leslie finds out that ninth President William Henry Harrison has a descendant named Zach Harrison while Ron reluctantly agrees to have celebrity Annabel Porter represent his company.
 However, learning the secret behind Morning Star and watching Amy Poehler and Nick Offerman brilliantly manifest a full range of emotions was the cherry on top in “Leslie and Ron.”

 Review | Analysis: I imagined that I’d get emotional over Ron and Leslie repairing their friendship, but I most certainly didn’t think I’d be a sobbing wreck.
 No exaggerations.
 If I’m being honest, I probably sat in front of my screen for a good fifteen minutes and cried.
 Days later and I’m still having a difficult time coming up with the proper words to do such an episode justice.

 For starters, it was an excellent choice on behalf of everyone to lock those two in their original office.
 And not to mention the idea of a place holding so much significance is beautiful.
 When trying to figure out what could’ve happened between Leslie and Ron one of my initial thoughts was that time had changed things.
 And to think that it was because Ron Swanson missed his friends breaks me.
 Going back to the conception of a place being special, I understand how utterly upset Leslie was over Ron demolishing Ann’s house.
 As she said, it’s not just the house, it’s the fact that so much has happened there that on its own, the house is a part of them.
 And it’s interesting that of all people, Ron who misses them so much chose to shut to tear it all down.
 It only brings me to my next point, which is that it’s pretty unimaginable how alone and awful he must’ve felt from being the only one left at the office.
-And it was gorgeous that in the moment it was revealed, Leslie found it in her heart to not only forgive Ron, but to completely emphasize with him.
+And it was gorgeous that at the moment it was revealed, Leslie found it in her heart to not only forgive Ron, but to completely emphasize with him.

 Ron Swanson doesn’t have time for anyone’s sh*t, he never has, but somehow, he instantly gave a woman who stood up for what she believed in a job.
 A woman he knew would drive him insane.
-And years later, that same woman became one his best friends.
+And years later, that same woman became one of his best friends.
 I’d be really hurt if I felt unloved by someone like Leslie Knope too so his feelings are entirely understandable.
 I feel that the biggest tragedy in life is to lose the people you care most for.
-And I also feel it could damage you ways nothing else can which the show did an excellent job of showcasing.
+And I also feel it could damage you in ways nothing else can which the show did an excellent job of showcasing.

 It was so much fun to watch Leslie do everything in her inimitable way to make Ron talk while he angrily sat and refused.
 It was hysterical to see her come up with insane theories of what could’ve gone wrong followed by his attempts to escape from her.
 Tonight’s episode provided the perfect amount of humor and heart making it one that’ll undoubtedly be watched over and over again.
 I can only imagine how much fun this episode must’ve been to film for Amy Poehler and Nick Offerman as they were locked in that office.